mpanunto/PanunTools/docs/README_CreateEventPointNumberingGuide.md

 ### How does it work?

 The user must provide the tool with a point feature class containing a single feature that represents the "center point" of the incident.
-This point will be used as the center point for the radial numbering guide, and will be buffered by the user provided distance (in miles).
+This point will be used as the center point for the radial numbering guide and will be buffered by the user provided distance (in miles).
+This buffer will then be sliced into a number of equal sized features based on the user specified start/end range.

 ### User Inputs